benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

 (64 numbered from $00 to $3F) and SRAM are all assigned addresses on the 'Data Address Space'.
 General puropse registers are assigned addresses
 $0000-$001F; I/O registers are assigned addresses $0020-$005F and (for
-atmega32) internal SRAM is allocated addresses $0060-$085F.Note that this does not mean that the registers are physically implemented on SRAM.
+atmega32) internal SRAM is allocated addresses $0060-$085F.
+Note that this does not mean that the registers are physically implemented on SRAM.

 Note that general purpose registers R26 ($1A) and R27 combine to form